Introduction to Contemporary Art & Open Learning

 Your work for them forms the basis of critical discussion (critiques) each week on art-as-education and education-as-art.
 These crits will take place in your peer-support group (‘Basho’), within which you will remain for the duration of the course.

-The educational rationale and context of each of the class assignments is supported by this Open Educational Resource (OER).
+The educational rationale and context of each of the sprint assignments is supported by this Open Educational Resource (OER).
 Most of the assignments are metacognitive: taking part in it them will teach you how to devise and run your own assignments.
 You will witness and experience what does, and does not, work in different learning environments and gain a sense of how different learners respond to artistic and educational stimuli.

 This OER includes flipped learning resources in advance of the workshops which can be viewed online and supporting materials which scaffold your practice and your role as a supportive peer in your crits.